blacktwin/JBOPS/killstream/readme.md

 ### Kill by hours of the day

-Kills any streams during 9 AM to 10 AM
+_Kills any streams during 9 AM to 10 AM._

 Triggers: Playback Start
 Conditions: \[ `Timestamp` | `begins with` | `09 or 10` \]